dgatf/usb_library_rp2040/README.md

 This library outperforms significantly Tinyusb for BULK and EP0 OUT.
 Isochronous and interrupt transfers are not supported by Tinyusb.

 For this linbrary isochronous transfers `(bInterval=1, wMaxPacketSize=512)` maximum speed is 480kBs and interrupt transfers `(bInterval=1, wMaxPacketSize=64)` 62kBs.

+## Limitations

+- No USB host.
+If needed USB host, use Tinyusb library.
+- USB classes not implemented.
+Implement the class yourself or use Tinyusb lbrary.
+- Only one configuration and one interface.

 ## References